mossbanay/vectrekker/README.md

 vectrekker --dry-run
 ```

-You can adjust the configuration in `~/.vectrekker/config.toml` to add your
+You can adjust the configuration in `~/.vectrekker/config.toml` (created
-credentials for Pinecone, as well as OpenAI.
+automatically after first startup) to add your credentials for Pinecone, as
+well as OpenAI.

 ## Scheduling VecTrekker